How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Heat hit the road the Nets on Saturday at 6:00 PM ET.
+The Magic hit the road the Nets on Saturday at 7:00 PM ET.

 How to Watch